-The second section should talk about a candidate’s strengths—personal or related to work.
-You must write depending on the nature of the recommendation, and hence, be as specific as possible.
+The second section should discuss a candidate’s personal or work-related strengths.
+You must write depending on the nature of the recommendation and hence, be as specific as possible.

-For example, “[Name of person] is an intelligent and capable person, who is diligent in his work and meticulous to a fault.
-He has been a part of the project of STEM cell research and contributed to it immensely, taking responsibility for more work than allotted.
+For example, “[Name of person] is an intelligent and capable person who is diligent in his work and meticulous to a fault.
+He has contributed to the project STEM cell research and contributed to it immensely, taking responsibility for more work than allotted.
 His dedication and passion for the subject are commendable.”

 The third paragraph should include a short story or incident about the candidate that can highlight his/her skills.
-Typically, the incident should have opened your eyes to the true potential of the candidate.
+Typically, the incident should have opened your eyes to the candidate’s true potential.

 For example, “It was during [Name of person] ‘s second year that I witnessed the capabilities of this individual.
 When we were stuck trying to find out why the cells reacted in such a novel way, [Name of individual] came up with a solution that opened up a whole new way of thinking for the entire team.”

-For example, “[Name of the individual] is highly recommended to take up this degree course at your prestigious university since he is highly motivated and takes on a lot of work.
-He is also a considerate co-worker and enjoys training juniors and is a patient ear for colleagues.”
+For example, “[Name of the individual] is highly recommended to take up this degree course at your prestigious University since he is highly motivated and takes on a lot of work.
+He is also a considerate co-worker, enjoys training juniors, and is a patient ear for colleagues.”